sujunyan/SDSC8006RL_project/README.md

                         a single game [Default: 30]
 ```

 The main algorithm is implemented in the file RLAgents.py.
 One can also refer to the https://inst.eecs.berkeley.edu/~cs188/sp21/project2/ for more details.

+## Results

+To run tests, see `runTest.py`.
+The results are stored in figs/ and data/

 ## Acknowledgement